Tap Dogs History

 The TAP DOGS story has gone on to be immortalised in the movie BOOTMEN, directed by Dein Perry and inspired by his TAP DOGS experiences.

-And today - TAP DOGS on tour return for an international tour!
+And today - 25 years on, TAP DOGS on tour return for an international tour!
 The story continues!